Swollen Lymph Nodes and HIV: What to Know

 • you also have persistent fever, night sweats, or unexplained weight loss

-If you have had a recent high risk exposure, such as unprotected receptive anal or vaginal sex with a partner of unknown status, you should consider HIV testing regardless of symptoms.
+If you have had a recent higher-risk exposure, such as unprotected receptive anal or vaginal sex with a partner of unknown status, you should consider HIV testing regardless of symptoms.
 Swollen lymph nodes can raise a useful question, but they cannot give the final answer.

 Key idea: Swollen lymph nodes can be part of early HIV, but they are also part of many other, far more common conditions.
 They are a clue, not a diagnosis.